Jennyicano/pands-weekly-tasks/README.md

 This task (es.py) consist to write a program that reads in a text file (moby-dick.txt) and outputs the number of e's it contains.
 The program should take the filename from an argument on the command line.

 The references used for this task where from [Python](https://docs.python.org/3/library/argparse.html), [Python-command line and enviroment](https://docs.python.org/3/using/cmdline.html), [w3schools-String count](https://www.w3schools.com/python/ref_string_count.asp)

+### Weekly task 8

+This task (es.py) consist to write a program  that displays:
+    * a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2,
+    * and a plot of the function  h(x)=x3 in the range 0 to 10, on the one set of axes.

+The references used for this task where from [w3school Normal(Gaussian) Distribution](https://www.w3schools.com/python/numpy/numpy_random_normal.asp), [w3school Matplolib pyplot](https://www.w3schools.com/python/matplotlib_pyplot.asp), [w3school NumPy Random](https://www.w3schools.com/python/numpy/numpy_random.asp), also i did a research in Google to check different blogs where people